Nuclear Regulatory Commission.

 A significant adverse comment is a comment where the commenter explains why the rule would be inappropriate, including challenges to the rule's underlying premise or approach, or would be ineffective or unacceptable without a change.
 A comment is adverse and significant if:

-(1) The comment opposes the rule and provides a reason sufficient to require a substantive response in a notice-and-comment process.
+(1) The comment opposes the rule and provides a reason sufficient to require a Start Printed Page 45949substantive response in a notice-and-comment process.
 For example, a substantive response is required when:

 (a) The comment causes the NRC staff to reevaluate (or reconsider) its position or conduct additional analysis;